-- ½ c. dried cranberries
+- ½ cup dried cranberries

-- ½ c. toasted pumpkin seeds
+- ½ cup toasted pumpkin seeds

-- ½ c. toasted sliced almonds
+- ½ cup toasted sliced almonds

-- 2/3 c. feta cheese, crumbled
+- 2/3 cup feta cheese crumbled

 - salt and pepper to taste

-- 1 Tbsp. honey
+- 1 tablespoon honey

-- 1 clove garlic, crushed
+- 1 clove garlic crushed

-- 1 ½ Tbsp. red wine vinegar
+- 1 ½ tablespoon red wine vinegar

-- 1 tsp.
-Dijon mustard
+- 1 teaspoon Dijon mustard

 - juice of 1 lemon

-- 1/3 c. avocado oil
+- 1/3 cup avocado oil

 Cook the quinoa according to the package directions, remove the lid from the pot, fluff, and set aside to cool to room temperature.

-- Combine all of the salad ingredients together in a large bowl.
+Combine all of the salad ingredients together in a large bowl.